nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 :information_source: Information:

-* The `UniqueFoodnameChecker` object will be destructed after use, but the `Food` object and `Fridge` object will still exist after the command finishes.
+* The `UniqueFoodnameChecker` object will be destroyed after use, but the `Food` object and `Fridge` object will still exist after the command finishes.
+* Due to simplicity, some function calls that are not essential to the execution are not covered in this diagram.
+Hence, the `Command` object will not be destroyed at the end of this diagram.
 * The lifeline for `UniqueFoodnameCheck` should end at the destroy marker.
 However, due to a limitation of PlantUML, the lifelines reach the end of the diagram.
-* Some function calls such as showResults() in `Command` is not covered in this diagram.
-So the `Command` object will only be destructed after all function calls on that iteration.

 ### Remove Command

-When the user specify to remove a portion of a food item in the fridge, the `remove` command will execute the remove operation by:
+When the user requests to remove a portion of a food item in the fridge, the `remove` command will execute the remove operation by:

-1. Searching of the food item in the fridge by looping through each food item.
+1. Searching for the food item in the fridge by looping through each food item.
-2. If the food item exist, check if the quantity is greater than the available quantity in the fridge.
+2. If the food item exists, check if the quantity to be removed is greater than the available quantity in the fridge.
-3. If it is greater, an exception will be thrown to FridgeFriend.
+3. If it is greater, an exception will be thrown to `FridgeFriend`.
 4. Otherwise, check if removing the quantity will reduce the quantity to zero.
 5. If it does not reduce to zero, proceed to remove the required quantity.
 6. If it does reduce to zero, then remove the food item completely.
-7. Afterwards, check that by removing the food, the total quantity of that FoodCategory will not be lower than the minimum quantity.
+7. Afterwards, check that by removing the food, the total quantity of that `FoodCategory` will not be lower than the minimum quantity.
-8. Return a warning message if the total quantity is lower than the minimum quantity to inform the user .
+8. Return a warning message if the total quantity is lower than the minimum quantity.

 The sequence diagram below shows how the `remove` operation works:

 ![RemoveSequenceDiagram](diagrams/diagram_images/RemoveSequenceDiagram.png)

-:information_source: Information:

-The lifeline for `Food` should end at the destroy marker.
-However, due to a limitation of PlantUML, the lifeline reach the end of the diagram.

 ### Search Command

-When the user specify to search a food item in the fridge, the `search` command will execute search operation by:
+When the user requests to search a food item in the fridge, the `search` command will execute search operation by:

 1. Searching the list of foods in the fridge by that contain the food name entered by the user